 Tip: Warming up is essential to preventing cycling pain

 The most important tip for preventing cycling-related aches and pains is to warm up regularly.

 You can have perfect cycling posture, a well-fitted bicycle, and all the best cycling equipment in the world, but if you don't get some blood into your muscles before you cycle, you're going to end up with some painful cramps.

 Take the time to stretch all your muscles before you cycle and you'll enjoy a painless ride.

 Books about Cycling Pain

 Each time you suffer from cycling neck pain, cycling leg pain, cycling knee pain, saddle sores or any other cycling pain which is related to bicycle riding, there are several actions that you can take to ease the pain, or even to prevent it.
-If you have a severe pain it is always best to consult a doctor.
-With pain related to bike riding you should consult a doctor who is specializing in cycling pain.
+If you have severe pain it is always best to consult a doctor.
+With pain related to bike riding you should consult a doctor who specializes in cycling pain.